uonyekwuluje/uonyekwuluje.github.io/_posts/2022-02-28-systems-admin-01.md

 ---
 layout: post
 title:  "Find Host IP Addreess"
-categories: Systems Administration
+categories: Systems-Administration
 ---

 When performing various automation tasks, there is usually a need to work with IP Addresses.
-To find the private IP address on a linux server, the following commands work
+To find the private IP address on a linux server, the following commands work.

+## Private IP
 ```
 hostname -I | awk '{print $1}'
 ip route get 1.2.3.4 | awk '{print $7}'